Mafalda-SFU/Mafalda-SFU.github.io/docs/_pages/chronology.md

 priorities.
 If you are interested on any of the future roadmap topics, contact us to discuss a sponsorship or commercial services.

-### Stage 5: P2P decentralized horizontal scaling (August 2023 - November 2023)
+### Stage 5: Mediasoup as a Service (August 2023 - November 2023)

-Use of a Distributed Hash Table to register the Mafalda instances and send requests directly between them, without a central controller.
-Also use it to search for original `Producer`s of a stream and ask for them to connect.
+Notify about actual servers usage so it's possible to spin-up more instances on demand, as a previous step to start offering Remote Mediasoup instances on the cloud.

 ### Stage 6: network monitorization (December 2023 - March 2024)

 Tool to monitor in real time the usage and capacity of all servers and clients in the network: CPU usage of `Worker`s, number of `Router`s and `Transport`s...

-### Stage 7: Mafalda as a Service (April - September 2024)
+### Stage 7: P2P decentralized horizontal scaling (April - September 2024)

-Notify about actual servers usage so it's possible to spin-up more instances on demand, as a previous step to start offering Mafalda an Remote Mediasoup instances on the cloud.
+Use of a Distributed Hash Table to register the Mafalda instances and send requests directly between them, without a central controller.
+Also use it to search for original `Producer`s of a stream and ask for them to connect.